 6. Trustworthy

 Trust is one of the foundational building blocks for any healthy relationship.
 For executive coaching to be effective, you’re going to have to be honest about your concerns and shortcomings.
-You need to work with someone you can trust will always have your best interests at heart.
+You need to work with someone you can trust who will always have your best interests at heart.

 7. Able to Grasp Concepts Quickly